Radio frequency / electromagnetic field (EMF) and Bluetooth

 However, if you prefer to keep the ring's Bluetooth off completely, you can enable Airplane Mode.

 Note: To sync ring data with the app, airplane mode needs to be off and Bluetooth needs to be enabled.
 To turn airplane off, connect your ring to the charger.
-Otherwise, airplane mode stays on for 7 days at a time if you have the iOS app.
-On Android, airplane mode stays on for 24 hours at a time.
+Otherwise, airplane mode stays on for 7 days at a time.

 The Oura ring is a Bluetooth Smart class 2 device which has adjustable output power; 2.5 mW at maximum.
 The ring uses lower power levels, typically 1 mW.
 In comparison, the output power of a cell phone is typically 1000-2000 mW peak and approximately 120-250 mW during a call (source: Wikipedia).